Bangkok's Old Soul: Temples, Canals, and the Stories That Built the City

-Most visitors treat the city as a transit point.
+The heat hits you before the sights do.
+Step out of Suvarnabhumi Airport and Bangkok wraps around you like a wet blanket—diesel, jasmine, fish sauce, incense, all of it rising from the pavement in a single breath.
+Most visitors treat the city like a transit lounge.
 Three days of temples, a floating market, then south to the beaches.
-This is a mistake.
-Bangkok rewards the people who stay still long enough to notice how the old and new share the same cramped space.
+They miss the point.
+Bangkok does not reward speed.
+It rewards the people who stay still long enough to notice how the old and new share the same cramped, sweating, magnificent space.

 Yaowarat Road transforms at sunset.
 The gold shops close.
 The street food stalls open.
 This is Bangkok's best eating neighborhood, and it has nothing to do with the restaurants with English menus.

-The Chinatown Heritage Center on Yaowarat Road documents the neighborhood's history: Chinese laborers arriving in the 18th century, the tin trade, the fires that repeatedly leveled the district.
-The exhibits are modest but the building itself, a renovated bank from 1937, is worth the 100 baht admission.
+The Chinatown Heritage Center on Yaowarat Road is open daily from 9:00 AM to 5:00 PM.
+Admission is 100 baht.
+The exhibits document the neighborhood's history: Chinese laborers arriving in the 18th century, the tin trade, the fires that repeatedly leveled the district.
+The building itself is a renovated bank from 1937, and the architecture is worth the admission alone.

 Thonburi: The Other Bangkok